Quick Start#

 This guide walks through running a teleoperation session with an XR headset using CloudXR.
 By the end you will have the retargeting pipeline processing live hand/controller data and printing gripper commands to the terminal.

-1. Check out code base (Optional)#
+1. Check out code base (for examples)#

 Clone the repository and enter the project directory: